 CSISAC members who are nominated (or self-nominate) to stand for the Steering Committee undertake to fulfill these duties if elected.
 This includes commitment to participate in Steering Committee meetings (teleconferences) and timely responses to requests for action from the Liaison or fellow CSISAC members.

-The CSISAC Liaison will facilitate communication among the OECD-ICCP, the CSISAC Membership, and the CSISAC Steering Committee.
+The CSISAC Liaison will facilitate communication among the OECD-CDEP, the CSISAC Membership, and the CSISAC Steering Committee.
 The CSISAC Steering Committee will select the CSISAC Liaison.
-The Liaison will serve as a point of contact and primary conduit for information flow between the CSISAC and the OECD-ICCP, with decision-making capacity reserved for the Steering Committee.
-Additionally, the Liaison and one other member of the CSISAC Steering Committee will be expected to participate regularly in OECD-ICCP meetings.
-The Liaison will serve a two-year term, which coincides with the OECD-ICCP committee work cycle.
+The Liaison will serve as a point of contact and primary conduit for information flow between the CSISAC and the OECD-CDEP, with decision-making capacity reserved for the Steering Committee.
+Additionally, the Liaison and one other member of the CSISAC Steering Committee will be expected to participate regularly in OECD-CDEP meetings.
+The Liaison will serve a two-year term, which coincides with the OECD-CDEP committee work cycle.

-An interim Liaison will be provided by The Public Voice Project for 2009-2010 and will serve as the initial point of contact with the OECD and be responsible for facilitating CSISAC participation.
+An interim Liaison was provided by The Public Voice Project for 2009-2010 and will serve as the initial point of contact with the OECD and be responsible for facilitating CSISAC participation.